2022IsHere/vhdl/readme.md

 ## Student instructions

 New to git?
-Please remember to take TUAS git online course!!!
+Please remember to take git online course!!!

 1. Install course VM (you need to have VirtualBox installed).
 2. <b>Fork</b> this repository so that you have your own exact replica with write permissions.